 - provide advice and guidance on the rights of children and young people in care

-The Guardian’s Office will provide the Champion with:
+We will provide the Charter Champion with:

-- information, advice, practical support and resources
+- free information, advice, practical support and resources

-- invitations to workshops or events about rights related matters.
+- invitations to workshops or events about rights-related matters.